 Tearing a ligament — the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), or medial collateral ligament (MCL) — can lead to severe pain, and you might need surgery.
 A tear in the cartilage on the top of the bone — the meniscus — also often requires surgery.

 You can get arthritis after an injury, or you might develop either rheumatoid arthritis or osteoarthritis.
 Rheumatoid arthritis, an autoimmune problem, accounts for only 10 percent to 15 percent of all cases.

 Osteoarthritis is the most common cause of chronic knee pain.
 It shows up most often over the age of 50, and it runs in families.
 Injuries or work wear and tear can be triggers.
 Again, extra pounds put more pressure on your joints.

 Most people benefit from keeping up their physical activity.

 Knee pain treatments

-You’ll probably need to establish the cause of your pain in order to treat it.
+You’ll probably need to establish the cause of your pain to treat it.

 If the cause is osteoarthritis, you’ll usually be advised to try rest, medication, and physical therapy.
-A doctor may recommend knee replacement surgery if you have severe pain or stiffness at rest, or if the pain interferes with everyday activities.
+A doctor may recommend knee replacement surgery if you have severe pain or stiffness while resting, or if the pain interferes with everyday activities.
 If no non-surgical remedy helps, you may need a new knee.

 If you opt for physical therapy, you’ll be trained to strengthen the muscles around your knee and make it more stable.
 You’ll also do exercises to improve balance.

-You might be offered inserts for your shoes, to shift weight away from the most painful side of the knee, or braces to protect the knee joint.
+You might be offered inserts for your shoes, to shift weight away from the most painful side of your knee, or braces to protect the knee joint.